MagnetoHydrodynamics with chiral anomaly: phases of collective excitations and instabilities: Chiral MHD

 which requires $E^{\mu}$ to be of the form given by Eq.~\eqref{E-relation}.
 Here, a positive constant $\sigma$ will be identified with the electric conductivity shortly.
 For simplicity, we assume that $\s$ is isotropic, which is the case in a weak magnetic field limit.
-Nevertheless, our conclusion on the CME current holds even with a general tensor structure of $\s$, as is shown in Supplementary Material.
+Nevertheless, our conclusion on the CME current holds even with a general tensor structure of $\s$, as is shown in in Appendix~\ref{sec:first-order}.

 We now demonstrate that the first term on the R.H.S. of Eq.~\eqref{E-relation} is tied to CME.
 To simplify our analysis, we take $\b$ to be homogeneous and rewrite the spatial part of Eq.~\eqref{E-relation} in the local rest frame of fluid: